 Six days shall work be done, but on the seventh day is a Sabbath of solemn rest, a Holy convocation.
 You shall do no work.
 It is a Sabbath to the LORD in all your dwelling places.
 Leviticus 23:3

 Now let’s look at what we can and can’t do.
 The Sabbath is a day whereon He commands us specifically NOT to work (as shown above)… or to make others work by buying and selling (Nehemiah 13).
 Work includes what you do to earn a living (Exodus 20:8-11), as well as farming, cooking and baking (Exodus 16:22-26).
-It’s a day for holy gatherings or meeting with others to learn the Scriptures, even if that gathering is just your family.
+It’s a day for holy gatherings or meeting with others to learn the Scriptures, even if that gathering is just your household.
 (Leviticus 23:3)

 In addition, the Sabbath was to be kept in ALL of the Israelites dwelling places, even while they were dispersed among the pagan nations – and it was to be kept forever.
 When we choose to be His people, we become grafted in to the commonwealth of Israel no matter what our physical location (Romans 11).
 Therefore, we get to meet with God and partake in His beautiful Holy Day right here in America.